Skip to main content

 1

-Start by drawing a horizontal baseline to represent the isoelectric line, which is the point of no electrical activity.
+Step 1: Begin by sketching a horizontal baseline to represent the isoelectric line, which indicates no net electrical activity in the heart at that moment.

-Draw the P wave as a small upward deflection before the baseline, representing atrial depolarization.
+Step 2: Draw the P wave as a small upward deflection from the baseline.
+This wave represents atrial depolarization, which is the electrical activation causing the atria to contract.

-Next, draw the QRS complex, which consists of a small downward deflection (Q wave), a large upward deflection (R wave), and a small downward deflection (S wave).
-This complex represents ventricular depolarization.
+Step 3: Next, draw the QRS complex, which consists of three parts: a small downward deflection (Q wave), a large upward spike (R wave), and a downward deflection following the spike (S wave).
+This complex represents ventricular depolarization, the electrical event that triggers ventricular contraction.

-Label each wave (P, Q, R, S, T) and explain their significance: P wave for atrial depolarization, QRS complex for ventricular depolarization, and T wave for ventricular repolarization.
+Step 5: Label each wave (P, Q, R, S, T) on your drawing and briefly note their significance: P wave for atrial depolarization, QRS complex for ventricular depolarization, and T wave for ventricular repolarization.
+This helps in understanding the electrical activity and timing of heart muscle contractions.

 Video duration: